 Should you have an accident, you will need a certificate issued by a hospital or GP on an INAIL form.
 The medical certificate issued abroad must be translated into English (or Italian) before it is sent to the University's offices.

-Students are responsible for sending their documentation proving the accident (medical certificate, description of the event) to both infortuni@unito.it and internationalexchange@unito.it as early as possible.
+Students are responsible for sending their documentation proving the accident (medical certificate, description of the event) to both infortuni@unito.it and <a href="mailto:infort